hasibhu/nexBellJobTask/README.md

 # DailyShop

 ## Featured Products:
-#### the featured products have been selected randomly from all products those will render each time the homepage will be refreshed.
+ The featured products have been selected randomly from all products those will render each time the homepage will be refreshed.

 ## Products Page
 ####